-The National Industrial Chemicals Notification and Assessment Scheme (NICNAS) regulates cosmetic products under the Industrial Chemicals (Notification and Assessment) Act.
-That Act underpins the Cosmetics Standard 2007 and this Standard is supported by the NICNAS Cosmetic Guidelines 2007.
-Further information on the regulation of cosmetics is available from NICNAS.
+The National Industrial Chemicals Notification and Assessment Scheme (NICNAS) regulates the ingredients in cosmetic products under the Industrial Chemicals (Notification and Assessment) Act 1989.
+Further information on the regulation of cosmetic ingredients is available from NICNAS.

 Claims on cosmetic labels are regulated by the Australian Competition and Consumer Commission.